kumahooks/writeups/flareon9/06_alamode/writeup.md

 We will now reward your fantastic effort with a small binary challenge.
 You've earned it kid!
 ```

 From the text above my first instinct is to check the binary in dnSpy.
-Opening it reveals only one class called `GetFlag`:
+Opening it reveals only one class called `Flag`:

 ![image](https://user-images.githubusercontent.com/69819027/202642556-9a03bc66-1b45-48fb-914b-a89bdb27837f.png)